 What Degree Is Required to Become a Dietician?

 Find out what education is necessary to become a dietitian by reading on.
 Get info about licensing and certification in this field, and check out the job duties of dietitians.
-Schools offering Nutrition degrees can also be found in these popular choices.

 A bachelor's degree is the minimum amount of education necessary for a career as a dietitian.
 Graduate degrees are also available and recommended for higher-level positions.
 Suitable majors you'll want to pursue include food service systems management, dietetics, and food nutrition.
 Ideally, you'll want to pursue a degree program that has accreditation and approval from the American Dietetic Association's Commission on Accreditation for Dietetics Education.